binkley/modern-java-practices/README.md

 * [_The Practical Test
   Pyramid_](https://martinfowler.com/articles/practical-test-pyramid.html)

+As you move your testing "to the left" (helping local builds cover more concerns), you'll want to enhance your build with more testing at different levels of interaction.
+These are not covered in this article, so research is needed.

-What this article calls ["integration tests"](#use-integration-testing) may have a different name for you.
+**NB** &mdash; What this article calls
+["integration tests"](#use-integration-testing) may have a different name for your team.

 ### Use automated live testing when appropriate